baylej/tmx/doc/src/datastructure.rst

       Name of the property (user defined).

+   .. c:member:: char *propertytype

+      The name of the custom property type (user defined).

    .. c:member:: enum tmx_property_type type

       Type of the property (String, Boolean, Path, ...), see :c:type:`tmx_property_type`,